rbuskov/presto/ReadMe.md

     var performance = Presto.Create<Performance>(p => p.Magician.Name = "Houdini");

 ##Persistence##
-Since Conjurer makes no assumptions about your choice of persistence framework, you must set up the appropriate persistence logic for your project manually.
+Since Conjurer makes no assumptions about your choice of persistence framework, you must set up the appropriate persistence logic manually.

 If you are using Entity Framework, the following will do: